Mattimus333/levelwater-server/README.md

 Use this to test all routes: `npm test`

 ## Functionality
 levelwater-server is a node server that uses the express module to send get, post, patch, and delete requests to a database.
 Users can authenticate through traditional signup/login or Google oauth.
 To access most routes, the user must be authorized to make requests to the desired water system.
+- To view route documentation run `out/index.html` locally.

 ## About Level water